Hey Kids (Start Here)

 Hermann slams his pen down and glares upward.

-“Oh give it a rest,” Newton says, imperious, backlit, holding a coffee cup like a piece of personal hagiographic iconography, “for a day in your life.
+“Oh give it a rest,” Newton says, imperious, backlit, and holding a coffee cup like a piece of personal hagiographic iconography, “for a day in your life.
 Please.”

 Hermann picks up Newton’s phone and scans the subject line.